Edward Uihlein: Philanthropy

 Uihlein was a prominent and active figure in Chicago's German American community.
 He served on boards of charitable, artistic, and ethnic organizations.
-He was a member of the Chicago Historical Society, the Art Institute of Chicago, the Germania Club, the German Press Club, a director of the German Opera House Company, and president of the German Men's Choral Society (the Germania Männerchor).
+He was a member of the Chicago Historical Society, the Art Institute of Chicago, the Germania Club, the German Press Club, the German Society for the Protection of Immigrants and Aid of the Friendless, a director of the German Opera House Company, president of the German Hospital, and president of the German Men's Choral Society (the Germania Männerchor).
+Following his death, his children donated the funds to build the Edward G. Research Laboratory, to Grant Hospital in Lincoln Park.

 Among other prized artworks, he donated a reduced copy of the "King Frederick the Great" sculpture, created by Christian Daniel Rauch, to the Art Institute in 1894.
 The Uihlein Plaza behind The Chicago History Museum was named in his honor.

 Uihlein supported his fatherland by heading the Ostpreußenhilfe chapter of Illinois; raising relief funds for towns that were damaged by the Russian occupation of Eastern Prussia in 1914.
 He further supported his hometown of Wertheim by donating money to the orphan's home, schools, the women's association, the May lottery, and the home for the blind.
-In gratitude, he was named honorary citizen of Wertheim and the Edward Uihlein School is named in his honor.
+He was a staunch believer not forgetting his German roots and donated monies to Wertheim Historical Society, and paid the membership dues for his entire family, in hopes it would succeed and future generations of his family could visit.
+In gratitude for all of his contributions, he was named honorary citizen of Wertheim, honorary member of the Wertheim Historical Society, and the Edward Uihlein School is named in his honor.

 A monument stone located at Brückengasse 4 in Wertheim is inscribed: "Former Gasthaus zur Krone, birthplace of the honorary citizens of the city of Wertheim – Edward G Uihlein in Chicago and William J. Uihlein in Milwaukee, and their siblings".